As a child, I would usually spend the weekends at my grandparent’s house.

 Those delicate delicacies were delicious.

-Something has changed since I was a kid though.
-Now it seems that everyone with a fucking kitchen is able to whip-up la grand patisserie-style masterpieces.
-A far cry from the humble baking of my youth.
+Now I’m not sure when or how, but it seems that something has changed since I was a kid.
+It appears that everyone with a fucking kitchen is able to whip-up la grand patisserie-style masterpieces – a far cry from the humble baking of my youth.

 The Great British Bake-Off has a lot to answer for.*

 Seriously though, what’s wrong with a simple sponge cake and icing topping?
 Sprinkles used to be fancy.
-Now they act as simple garnish for the rest of the design.
-What compels people to want to bake these giant monstrosities anyway?
-They’re only going to be devoured in a few seconds.
+Now they’re just a simple garnish for the rest of the design.
+What compels people to want to bake these giant cupcake monstrosities anyway?
+They’re only going to be devoured in a few

 It’s not that I’m against beautiful, massive Cakey McCakeFace cakes – I have a sweet tooth as much as the next person – but the problem I have with them starts at the school gate.
 More specifically the school bake sale.

-As a mum bringing cakes into school, which look as if they were produced from the seventies, I have more than once cursed myself for not sticking to plan A; to just buy them straight from the shop.
+As a mum bringing cakes into school, which look as if they were produced from the seventies, I have more than once cursed myself for not sticking to Plan A: to buy them straight from the shop.
 I have found myself blaming my little helpers – i.e. the kids – for my baking disasters on more than one occasion.